trebeljahr/trebeljahr.com/_pages/quotes.md

 > The acquisition of wisdom is a moral duty.
 — Charlie Munger

-> If you can get really good at destroying your own ideas, that's a great gift.
+> If you can get  good at destroying your ideas, that's a great gift.
 — Charlie Munger

 > Few things are harder to put up with than the annoyance of a good example.